 - Repeat business – once you gain clients, they will likely stick with you.
 You need to ensure that your staff are providing the best service and not giving clients a chance to complain about the service.

-- You can be your own boss and can make your schedule flexible.
+- Be your own boss and can make your schedule flexible.

-- You can work from home.
+- Work from home.
 As you don’t need premises, you can just set up an office at home to carry out basic administrative tasks.

 - Low overhead costs – meaning that you don’t need to pay large sums of money towards a premise.